 The other easy-to-identify characteristic of a school you can work with is whether or not the onus of engagement rests only with the parents.
 The administration should have networks in place to help families build relationships with the school.

-Based on all these criteria, the school Nick Downey fled might best be described as having a “Come-To-The-Fortress-If-We-Call” vibe.
+Based on all these criteria, the school Nick Downey fled might best be described as having a “Come-to-the-Fortress-If-We-Call” vibe.

 But when it comes to parental engagement with a local school, commitment goes both ways.
 In researching this article, I found the parents who successfully engaged with their schools consistently shared one key trait: a strong investment in their neighborhood.
-By his own admission, Downey was just passing through his South Bend neighborhood — it didn’t hold any particular appeal to him and his family.

-Borrello points to a specific kind of involvement that he’s seen bear fruit time and again when middle class, educated parents with resources and connections engage with schools: “They can be ‘parent ambassadors,’ ” he says.
+Borrello points to a specific kind of involvement that he’s seen bear fruit time and again when middle-class, educated parents with resources and connections engage with schools: “They can be ‘parent ambassadors,’ ” he says.
 “Whether they’re acting as coordinators, parent leaders, connecting with parents in particular communities and cultures … that’s building bridges to parent involvement.
 That’s leveraging relationships other than the relationships the school may have.”